Schou10/finance-tracker-frontend/README.md

 ## Testing/Reviewing

 To test the banking integration:
 1. Click "Connect Bank" Select "Plaid Test Bank" when prompted to choose a bank
 2. The Plaid Pop up will apear and you have to click continue
 3. Use phone number: 415-555-0011 found at the bottom of the screen in sandbox mode
 4. Use verification code: 123456 found at the bottom of the screen in sandbox mode
-5. Select add new bank account or default bank option
+5. Select add new bank account or the Default Tartan Bank which is the first Second Bank that shows up in the popup.
 6. Use username: user_good
 7. Use password: pass_good
 8. If asked for a verification code: 1234
 9. If asked for a phone number: 415-555-0011 found at the bottom of the screen in sandbox mode

+* Note: If you get lost in the sign up process with Plaid Accounts in Sandbox mode Plaid provides the instructions for you at the bottom of the screen in the grey box.